 In the US, copyright registration is needed to enforce your copyrights.
 This can be done online at the Electronic Copyright Office (eCO).

 In theory, copyright exists as soon as a work is created.
-But without the evidence provided by formal copyright registration, you will have little luck enforcing or defending your legal rights.
+But, thanks to the recent Supreme Court Fourth Estate v.
+Wallstreet.com ruling, without formal copyright registration, you can’t ask the courts to enforce or defend your legal rights.